 Learn how to fold this easy origami boat in minutes with these step-by-step instructions.

-This paper boat takes has 10 simple steps and will take about 5 minutes to complete.
+This paper boat takes has 10 simple steps and will take 4-5 minutes to complete.

 Once finished, the boat will float, but as it is made of paper, it will be for a limited time.